AmoebeLabs/material3-themes-manual/docs/design/prerequisites.md

 ##:material-home-floor-3: Where to start?
 So, you came here to read how to design your own theme.
 That's good!

-There are two prerequisites to create a Material 3 theme and convert it to an Home Assistant dark / light theme.
+There are a few prerequisites to create a Material 3 theme and convert it to an Home Assistant dark / light theme.

 - Google has made a Material Theme Builder plugin on its [Figma platform][figma-url].
 You can make a free account which is enough to [create Material 3 themes][Create Material 3 Theme].
+- You need the [Python conversion script][json2theme-script] to convert the exported JSON file form the Material Theme Builder to something Home Assistant will understand.
-- You need the Swiss Army Knife custom card installed, as this custom card is used to [convert the Figma export][Convert to Home Assistant Theme].
+- You need the Swiss Army Knife custom card installed if you want to display the generated Material 3 theme
+- For DSP exports (old/depricated), you also need this card as this custom card is used to [convert the Figma export][Convert to Home Assistant Theme DSP].

 ##:material-home-floor-3: Step 1: Create a free Figma Account